ttntm/ttntm/content/blog/17-vue-cloudinary.md

     - /img/blog/code.jpg
 ---

-My Vue app needed user uploaded images; storing Base64 encoded images inside of FaunaDB was my first idea, but that proved both slow and resource heavy (which is probalby why Fauna's docs {{< link-ext "advise against" "docs.fauna.com/fauna/current/api/fql/documents#limits" >}} doing that...).
+My Vue app needed user uploaded images; storing Base64 encoded images inside of FaunaDB was my first idea, but that proved both slow and resource heavy (which is probably why Fauna's docs {{< link-ext "advise against" "docs.fauna.com/fauna/current/api/fql/documents#limits" >}} doing that...).

 Taking into consideration that a recipe app's images will hardly ever change, an image CDN seemed more appropriate.
 I had already heard of Cloudinary somewhere, so I decided to try that service.
 They offer a generous free tier that can even be extended (permanently!) by inviting other people; here we go, just in case you'd like to check it out and do something nice for me at the same time (in case you end up signing up for an account there): {{< link-ext "Cloudinary invite" "cloudinary.com/invites/lpov9zyyucivvxsnalc5/hrdkuf3mpvpupvr4vdh9" >}}